chriswhitehouse/bookmark_manager/README.md

 1. Connect to psql
 2. Create a development database using the psql command `CREATE DATABASE bookmark_manager`;
+3. Create a test database using the psql command `CREATE DATABASE bookmark_manager_test`
 3. Connect to the database using the psql command `\c bookmark_manager`;
 4. Run the query we have saved in the file '01_create_bookmarks_table.sql'
-5. Create a test database using the psql command `CREATE DATABASE bookmark_manager_test`
+5. Run the query we have saved in the file '02_add_title_to_bookmarks.sql'
+6. Run the query we have saved in the file '03_create_comments_table.sql'
-6. Repeat steps 3 and 4 for the test database.
+6. Repeat steps 4 to 6 for the test database.
-7. Alter the each of the tables to add a column, by running the query we have saved in '02_add_title_to_bookmarks.sql'

 ## API Reference